 In addition, the type of carb plays a factor.
-There are high sugar carbs and those that contain quality sources of carbohydrates like whole grains.
-The simple carbohydrates that are high in sugar content are more associated with obesity and chronic disease than more complex carbohydrates.
+There are high-sugar carbs and those that contain quality sources of carbohydrates like whole grains.
+Simple carbohydrates that are high in sugar content are more associated with obesity and chronic disease than more complex carbohydrates.
 The simpler carbs may raise your blood sugar more rapidly than the complex ones.
 The more excess sugar in your blood, the more likely it will be stored as fat.

 Truth: There is no proof that fasted cardio is better for fat loss.
 It may even make it harder.